tmbothe/AirBnB_Analysis/README.md

 ### Installation <a name="installation"></a>
 - Download and install a recent version of Python Anaconda distribution
 - Clone the repository to a local drive and run all files
+- The dataset is available in the repos but, but it is available on Kaggle and can be downloaded [here](https://www.kaggle.com/search?q=boston+airbnb+in%3Adatasets)

 ### Project Motivation <a name="motivation"></a>